 Switzerland is a federal state and lies in the heart of Western Europe.
 It is one of the Alpine countries, surrounded mainly by mountains and lakes, with no access to the sea.
-From the north it borders with Germany, on the east with Austria and Liechtenstein, on the south with Italy, and on the west with France.
+From the north, it borders with Germany, on the east with Austria and Liechtenstein, on the south with Italy, and the west with France.

 Do you know that:

 - Switzerland has no formal capital city, but its formal role is fulfilled by Bern, which is the seat of the government.